 In the course of your internship at Northwestern Michigan College or in the Grand Traverse area, you may learn confidential information about students, staff or citizens.
 You are expected to keep this information confidential in any setting inside or outside the college (unless written permission is given), just as you wish your own privacy rights to be respected.
 However, if you learn of an intent to harm someone or commit suicide, there is a legal obligation to share such information.

-NMC’s tenth annual Career Fair will be held Thursday, March 3 from 4–5:30 p.m. at the Hagerty Conference Center.
+NMC’s annual Career Fair will be held Thursday, March 2 from 4–5:30 p.m. at the Hagerty Conference Center.

 IT Career Fair

-The Technical Division is pleased to announce its annual spring career fair as an opportunity for employers to engage with Engineering Technology students.
-Career Day will be held at the Aero Park Campus in the Parsons-Stulen Building from 8:45–11 a.m.
+The Technical Division is pleased to announce its annual spring career and internship fair as an opportunity for employers to engage with Engineering Technology and Welding students.
+The fair will be held at the Aero Park Campus in the Parsons-Stulen Building from 8:45–11 a.m.